 2. Mechanical Keyboard

 The primitive keyboard which uses physical buttons for each key is called a mechanical keyboard.
 It makes noise when each key is pressed.
-A button is pushed down and an electrical signal is sent to the computer device which then shows the characters.
+A button is pushed down, and an electrical signal is sent to the computer device which then shows the characters.
 Professional gamers mostly use mechanical Keyboard for better gaming performance; you can always use Tap Counter to check and improve your tapping on the Keyboard.

 3. Wireless Keyboard